rizikolik/rizikolik/README.md

 # Hi!
 I am Yunus 👋

 - 🔭 I’m a full stack developer who loves to learn new technologies .
-- 🌱 I’m currently learning ...Rails
-- 👯 I would love to collaborate on Rails and MERN
+- 👯 I would love to collaborate on  MERN
-- 💬 You can ask me about MERN and Ruby
 - 📫 How to reach me: ynsture@gmail.com
-- I am a fan of remote work.<br/>
 ![](https://komarev.com/ghpvc/?username=rizikolik)